jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     (pytorch_env) c196-012[rtx](418)$

 **Step 4.
 Install Pytorch in Conda Environment**
-To install Pytorch in our new Conda environment- which is in the $WORK directory of Frontera, running in a single rtx node idev session- run the following Conda command in the environment:
+To install Pytorch in our new Conda environment- which is in the $SCRATCH directory of Frontera, running in a single rtx node idev session- run the following Conda command in the environment:

 .. note::
     We will need to install Cuda to run the multigpu_torchrun.py file on the Frontera's NVIDIA GPUs.